NouraMushi/Image_Generation/README.md

 ## Expected Outputs 📊

-- When an image is uploaded, the application generates a caption for the image in English📝.
+- When an image is uploaded, the application generates a caption for the image 📝.
 - The English caption is then translated into Arabic.
 - New images are generated based on the English caption using the Stable Diffusion model.
 - The user can select the number of images to generate, and the outputs include the generated images, the English caption, and the translated Arabic caption📸.